X-Men Costume Ideas

 No matter your age, there’s likely been an X-Men series that you grew up with.
 Whether you’re an old-school comic book fan and fondly remember the mutants taking to the pages of Marvel comics in the 60s, or you grew up with the vibrant action of their series in the 70s and 80s and followed the cartoon series in the 90s, or were first introduced via the live action films of the 2000s, the X-Men have remained one of the most iconic comic franchises around.
 And with some of the coolest comic book superheroes ever to be conceived of, we can’t blame fans one bit for their epic appreciation!
 And if you’re still considering whether or not to become one of Professor Xavier’s mutants this year, let us give you that little extra push.
 Just do it—mutant it up!
 So if that’s not enough of a hard sell, we’ve also assembled this media section to put a little extra oomph into our pitch.
 Check out these top selling X-Men characters, an infographic style evolution of Wolverine to take a gander at all of his costume transitions, and for good measure, a few X-Men quotes so you can nail the lines while in character.
 We’re sure you’re going to love being a member of Professor X’s team, bub!

 Many, many characters have graced the pages of Marvel’s X-Men series.
 Many of them have also made it to the screen, too, so if you’re having a difficult time trying to decide which mutant you’d like to be, well, we know exactly what you’re going through!
 When you have a world full of special powers and abilities, having the capacity to choose your own set of mutant powers can be a little daunting.
 Our advice?
 Just stick with the classic characters!
 These costumes are some of our favorites from the cast of students of Xavier’s Institute for Higher Learning.
 You could have high flying abilities like Storm, or armor piercing adamantium claws like Wolverine.
 Or you could just have some pretty good aim, and a really wicked tongue as Deadpool.
 Sure, he’s not always along with the X-Men, but you can bet your favorite stack of comics that he fits right in with an X-Men group theme.
+For an X-Men couples costume look, we suggest Rogue and Gambit!
 These are our favorites and top-sellers, and with sizes for adults and kids, we have the costumes that will let you assemble your very own world saving mutant team!

 Kids Wolverine Origins Costume